-The information below, and the policies and related content elsewhere in this report, describes the performance and impact of Trane Technologies plc (formerly known as Ingersoll-Rand plc), a public limited company incorporated in Ireland in 2009, through the environmental, social, human rights and business practices we work to uphold.
+The information below, and the policies and related content elsewhere in this report, describes the performance and impact of Trane Technologies plc, a public limited company incorporated in Ireland in 2009, through the environmental, social, human rights and business practices we work to uphold.

-Our 2020 Annual Report and ESG Report also provide information that may be relevant to investors in assessing sustainability commitments and achievements but, except as expressly provided above, the 2020 Annual Report and ESG Report are not incorporated by reference into the Irish Directors’ Report.
-Copies of this 2020 Annual Report and ESG Report can be accessed at www.TraneTechnologies.com.
+Our 2021 Annual and ESG Reports also provide information that may be relevant to investors in assessing sustainability commitments and achievements but, except as expressly provided above, the 2021 Annual and ESG Reports are not incorporated by reference into the Irish Directors’ Report.
+Copies of the 2021 Annual Report and ESG Report can be accessed at www.TraneTechnologies.com.

-We are a global climate innovator that brings efficient and sustainable climate solutions to buildings, homes and transportation driven by strategic brands Trane and Thermo King and an environmentally responsible portfolio of products and services.
+Trane Technologies is a global climate innovator that brings efficient and sustainable climate solutions to buildings, homes and transportation driven by strategic brands Trane and Thermo King and an innovative, environmentally responsible portfolio of services and products.

-In 2020, we generated revenue and cash primarily through the design, manufacture, sale and service of a diverse portfolio of climate control products and services for Heating, Ventilation and Air Conditioning (HVAC) and transport solutions.
-We are focused on growth by increasing our recurring revenue stream from parts, service, controls, used equipment and rentals; improving the efficiencies and capabilities of our operations and products and services for our customers; and applying operational excellence strategies to improve our earnings and cash flow.
+In 2021, we generated revenue and cash primarily through the design, manufacture, sale and service of a diverse portfolio of climate control products and services for Heating, Ventilation and Air Conditioning (HVAC) and transport refrigeration solutions.
+We are focused on growth by increasing our recurring revenue stream from parts, service, controls, used equipment and rentals; improving the efficiencies and capabilities of our operations and products and services for our customers; and applying operational excellence strategies which are central to continued growth of our earnings and cash flow.

 Approach: Our commitment to sustainability extends to the environmental impacts of our people, operations, and products and services.
 From the efficiency of our buildings to our progress in managing energy, water and waste, we are focused on reducing our impact on the environment and embedding sustainability throughout our businesses.
 We engage with key stakeholders to identify the most material sustainability-related matters and metrics for operations strategy as well as public disclosure.
 We also look at these material topics through the lens of a value chain assessment that we perform.
 These commitments are embedded in an Environment, Health and Safety (“EHS”) Policy that defines our stakeholders, our roles and responsibilities, and our goals and targets with respect to EHS matters and our Business Partner Code of Conduct (“BPCoC”).

 Due diligence processes: We have a vital role to play in mitigating global climate change by reducing our environmental impact.
 This responsibility begins by setting specific and measurable climate commitments and working to achieve these goals.
-We also work to systematically ensure that our suppliers share our values and adhere to our standards as specified in our BPCoC.
+We engage in risk-based due diligence of our business partners and suppliers to ensure compliance with international trade laws and regulations.
+Gathering adherence information also helps us continuously assess and improve our human rights policies.
 Suppliers must have an effective environmental policy and conduct their operations in a way that protects the environment.
 They must also obtain and keep current all required environmental permits and meet all applicable environmental rules, regulations and laws in the countries where they operate.

-Approach: As a global organization that employs approximately 37,000 people, we are committed to building a diverse workforce and an inclusive environment in which people of all backgrounds are treated with equality and respect.
-We work to ensure we provide a safe, secure workplace that supports employee well-being and productivity.
-Investing in our associates and creating a culture where they feel engaged and included is key to unleashing the power of their innovation and creativity.
-We have a number of policies to formalize our commitments to our employees and communities including our EHS Policy that addresses employee health and safety among other matters.
-In addition our Global Human Rights Policy, U.S. Equal Employment Opportunity Policy, and our Policy Prohibiting Harassment or Discrimination are made available to our employees worldwide and affirm these commitments.
+Approach: As a global company that employs more than 36,000 people, we are committed to building a diverse, inclusive and uplifting workplace, where everyone can bring their full, best self to work.
+We are committed to providing a safe, secure environment that supports the health, well-being, safety and productivity of our people.
+Investing in our team members and creating a culture where they feel engaged and included is key to unleashing the power of their innovation and creativity.
+This commitment to our employees is formalized through several policies designed to protect the fundamental rights of people associated with our business and maintain overall integrity.
+These policies include: our EHS Policy that addresses employee health and safety among other matters, a Global Human Rights Policy, U.S. Equal Employment Opportunity Policy, and our Policy Prohibiting Harassment and/or Discrimination.
+All policies are made available to our employees worldwide and affirm these commitments.